June 30, 2008

 Solar Charging Thoughts

-Filed under: Uncategorized — Don @ 10:07 am
+Filed under: Uncategorized — donwood49 @ 5:07 pm

 Our electrical system is described in another article.
 Here are a couple of additional thoughts.

-If you are going to add panels to your system they should be compatible with yourexisting panels.
+If you are going to add panels to your system they should be compatible with your existing panels.
 The wattage of the new panels doesn’t matter.
 All that does is change the amount of charge current provided.
 The voltage rating of the new panels is critical.
 This usually means you shouldn’t mix different manufacturers panels in the same circuit.
 The charge controller can’t individually optimize for different rated (voltage) panels and the lower voltage panels would not provide as effective an output as the same wattage panel of a matching voltage.

 Having panels that can provide more current than the rated output of the charge controller isn’t a problem since the charge controller can limit the maximum output.
 It isn’t necessarily a good idea though since you may waste some of your expensive solar panel output current.
-In our case, we do have more panel (400w) than is needed for our charge controller rated output of 25 amps. t does allow us not to have to raise the panels to still get some reasonable charge to the batteries.
+In our case, we do have more panel (400w) than is needed for our charge controller rated output of 25 amps.
+It does allow us not to have to raise the panels to still get some reasonable charge to the batteries.
 When our travel style changes to longer stays, a bigger or additional charge controller will probably be beneficial.

 If you want to mix panels with different voltage ratings (different manufacturers) you should feed the panels to two different charge controllers either to the same or different battery banks and you’ll get more charge for your panel investment.
 Assuming two 120 watt panel cost $1600 and you get 75% efficiency due to a voltage difference you would realize maybe 38 amps of charge per day.If you invested another $200 for another charge controller you would get 100% output or maybe 50 amps of charge per day (more if your charge controller uses MPPT).
 Pardon the short cuts on math and the wild guesses on outputs.
-I’ll try to add actual figurs when i get a chance but the estimates are close to our experience per my memory.
+I’ll try to add actual figures when I get a chance but the estimates are close to our experience per my memory.

 What this all really relates to is the same thinking as is used to get more output using Maximum Power Point Tracking (MPPT) charge controllers.
 If you match the controller to the panel you can get the maximum output.
 The method of matching is using the voltage.